Aslan (band): Feel No Shame and breakup (1988)

+Reunion

 On 11 July 1993, Aslan played what was planned as a one-time charity performance in Finglas.
-Rather, they decided to reunite and Aslan landed a new record deal with BMG.
+Rather, they decided to reunite proper and then landed a new record deal with BMG.
 The first single "Crazy World" entered the Irish Singles Chart at number four and stayed in the chart for three months.
 "Crazy World" also won the "Single of the Year" at 1993's Hot Press Awards.
 A few months later the follow-up single, "Where's The Sun", reached number three on the chart.

 The latter part of 1994 was spent touring in Ireland and recording their album Goodbye Charlie Moonhead, which was released in Ireland at the end of 1994 and charted at number one, going on to be certified Gold weeks later.
 But by 1995, the band were dropped by their record label BMG.
 In April 1996, Aslan began recording a new album without a record label.
 This album, Here Comes Lucy Jones was released in October 1997 and the album went into the Irish Albums Chart at number fourteen.
 Aslan were nominated in seven categories of the 1997 Hot Press readers poll.

 Shame About Lucy Moonhead, a compilation of the best of Aslan's recorded work on EMI, was released in July 1998.
-It reached number one in the albums chart and was later certified double platinum.
+It reached number one in the Irish albums chart and was later certified double platinum.
 In March 1999, Aslan played five sell-out shows at Ireland's Vicar Street venue, during which their live album and video concert movie/DVD Made In Dublin were recorded.
 Both reached number one in their first week of release.
 The album went platinum within three weeks and remained in the top ten for eight weeks.
 Towards the end of 1999 Aslan sold out Ireland's largest indoor venue (9,000 capacity), the Point Theatre on 26 December, sharing the billing with Picture House.

 In the summer of 2000, Aslan toured Australia for the first time to promote the release of the album Shame About Lucy Moonhead and sold-out shows in Sydney and Melbourne.
 Aslan ended 2000 by playing for the first time in the Netherlands to a sellout crowd.
 Afterwards, they returned to Ireland to sell out the Point Theatre on 27 December.